Refinements to the prime number theorem for arithmetic progressions

 \subsection{Organization}

 In \cref{sec:main_thm_proof}, we state a new version of the prime number theorem for arithmetic progressions (\cref{thm:FlexiblePNT}) that depends only on a zero-free region for $\prod_{\chi\pmod{q}}L(s,\chi)$.
-The proof of \cref{thm:FlexiblePNT} requires a certain log-free zero density estimate (\cref{thm:LFZDE}).
-We prove \cref{thm:main} assuming these two results and the Vinogradov--Korobov zero-free regions for Dirichlet $L$-functions.
+The proof of \cref{thm:FlexiblePNT} uses a certain log-free zero density estimate (\cref{thm:LFZDE}) and the Vinogradov--Korobov zero-free region for Dirichlet $L$-functions.
 In \cref{sec:powerful}, we use \cref{thm:FlexiblePNT} and a zero-free region for $\prod_{\chi\pmod{q}}L(s,\chi)$ due to Iwaniec to refine \cref{thm:main} when $q$ is sufficiently ``powerful'' and provide an application to primes with prescribed digits.
-We also compare and contrast our work with that of Gallagher \cite{Gallagher}.
-We prove \cref{thm:FlexiblePNT} in \cref{sec:flexible_pnt}, and we prove \cref{thm:LFZDE} in \cref{sec:LFZDE}.
+We also contrast our results with those of Gallagher \cite{Gallagher}.
+We prove \cref{thm:FlexiblePNT} in \cref{sec:flexible_pnt}.